bbbdragon/python-pype-lang/README.md

 ## Mixing Python and Pype
 The whole point of Pype is to allow you to program functionally while not having to give up Python's awesome libraries.
 So when and where you want, mix mix mix.

 For hyper-fast numerical processing, I often find writing functions in imperative numpy and then using pype to define the overall program logic is the most effective.
+But I'd like to add a module of numpy helpers.

 ## Loops within loops
 Because of the syntactic ambiguity of the AND filter (which I'm strongly considering getting rid of) is that, technically, it conflicts with embedded maps.
 I just find '[[]]' so much easier to write than anything else.
 But the pattern I have shown above, where you enclose an embedded loop in a `build_pype`, actually makes your code quite messy quite fast.